Quick filter

 01 HYB26-3

-Integrating Renewable Energy Systems on German Dairy Farms: Validation of Simulation-Based Sizing and Exploration of Future Energy-Production Pathways
+Integrating Renewable Energy Systems on German Dairy Farms: Validation of Simulation-Based Energy Management, Sizing, and Exploration of Future Energy-Production Pathways

 Lea von RüdenNies ReininghausMichael KrönerMartin VehseAlexander Dyck